-WHEREAS, on March 4, 2020, P-h-o-e-n-i-x Petroleum Philippines, Inc. ("Company") submitted its Definitive Information Statement ("DIS") relative to the scheduled annualstockholders' meeting on March 27, 2020.
+WHEREAS, on May 6, 2020, P-h-o-e-n-i-x Petroleum Philippines, Inc. ("Company") submitted its updated Definitive Information Statement ("DIS") relative to the scheduled annual stockholders' meeting on May 29, 2020.

-WHEREAS, the company distributed its DIS on March 6, 2020; however, after the submission of the Company's DIS, there are minor amendments to be made thereto.
+WHEREAS, the company distributed its DIS on May 8, 2020; however, after the submission of the Company's DIS, there was a minor amendment made thereto.

-WHEREAS, on March 11, 2020, the company filed with the Commission a request for approval to make certain corrections involving the projected compensation of the Top 5 officers of the Company for 2020 on page 32 of the aforementioned DIS, which shall be amended to read as follows:
+WHEREAS, on May 14, 2020, the company filed with the Commission a request for approval to amend the said DIS, particularly the nominees for election to include the one additional nominee qualified to be voted for as a member of Company's Board of Directors appearing on page 27 of the aforementioned DIS, which shall be amended to read as follows: